 These are a few of the ways to enhance the revenue generated by your ad campaigns:

-- Refine your keywords: Consider restarting your keyword research and targeting keywords with less competition to present your ad an opportunity to realize more clicks.
+- Refine your keywords: Consider restarting your keyword research and targeting keywords with less competition to present your ad with an opportunity to realize more clicks.

 - Automate bidding: If you’re running Google Ads, think about employing Google’s automated bid strategies to line a target ROAS.